Brotbeutel/Brotbeutel/README.md

 ### About Me

-Watching my father type away at his old CRT computer as a kid is what first got me curious about what's actually happening behind the screen.
-After training as a 3D & Visual Effects Artist and spending a decade in hospitality, I'm now turning that curiosity into a career in software development.
+After training as a 3D & Visual Effects Artist and spending a decade in hospitality, I'm now turning that experience into a new career in software development.

 - Trained 3D & Visual Effects Artist, skilled in Autodesk Maya and Blender
 - Currently in a retraining program (Umschulung) to become an application developer (Fachinformatiker Anwendungsentwicklung) at GFN in Heidelberg
-- Learning Java, HTML, CSS, and Python, plus a growing familiarity with C picked up through QMK and the J80-3000 project
+- Learning Java, HTML, CSS, and Python, plus a growing familiarity with C picked up through QMK and my J80-3000 builds
 - Next build: turning a G80-3000 wireless with ZMK and an nRF52840 microcontroller
 - Based near Heidelberg, Germany
 - Always happy to help if you need a keyboard built, fixed, or just want advice, feel free to reach out